-Our ponds and watershed lakes produce good bass fishing for several reasons.
+Our ponds and lakes produce good bass fishing for several reasons.
 They in comparison to public waters receive far less fishing pressure.
 Our Association is for all hunting and fishing as opposed to game species specific membership.
-Allowing a fishing only membership option would simply allow a few members to pound the best fishing spots.
+Allowing a fishing only membership option would simply allow a few members to pressure the best fishing spots.
 In our system of allowing all members to hunt and fish a multitude of year long opportunities to pursue a variety of game allows only so much free time available in the hunter’s schedule.
 The challenge becomes how to best take advantage of what is available.
 For fishing it is largely a filler between other seasons.

 Hot summer days and cool water strata makes for a lazy bass that once discovered around cover will typically remain there on each return to the fishing spot.
 Cover in a small pond is easily identified along its banks or rising above the surface.